coderabbitai/coderabbit-docs/docs/guides/prompt-customization.md

 four kinds of relational rule: `inside`, `has`, `follows` and `precedes`.

 All four relational rules accept a sub-rule object as their value.
-The sub-rule will match the surrounding node while the relational rule itself will match the target node.
+The sub-rule will match the surrounding node, while the relational rule itself will match the target node.

 > Official documentation guide on